Doug Dennerline | , , , , ,| By

 I recently heard someone say this to a room of HR leaders, and it accurately reflects the current state of business.
 Today’s workforce expects and demands more from their employers, and HR feels the urgency to create an employee experience that attracts, motivates, develops and retains top talent.
 It’s no longer a question of “if” but rather of “how quickly” organizations can adapt to this new reality, as those who don’t will fall behind.

-Here are my top three trends for HR teams and leaders in 2019.
+Here are my top three trends for HR and recruiting teams and leaders in 2020.